ISSA Nutritionist Study Guide

 The Role of Protein in the Body

-Protein is required for growth, maintenance, and the repair of cells, like muscle cells; for production of the enzymes and hormones used in the body, and also for the expression of DNA.
+Protein is required for the growth, maintenance, and repair of cells, like muscle cells; for the production of the enzymes and hormones used in the body; and for the expression of DNA.

-Proteins exist in a wide range of shapes and sizes and we divide these into two categories: simple and conjugated.
+Proteins exist in a wide range of shapes and sizes and we divide these into simple and conjugated categories.

 Proteins may fill these roles: